 A broad-ranging introduction to the role arts play in human society with a focus on contemporary production and research.
 Through a series of guest speakers, students will engage with the arts’ living practices embedded in social interaction addressing topics as wide-ranging as aesthetics, politics, race, representation, critical theory, and identities.

-The Drama Department Student Council (DSC) is one of the most active DSC’s on campus.
+The Department of Drama and Music Student Council (DSC) is one of the most active DSC’s on campus.
 Elected annually by the student body, it is the function of the DSC to voice the opinions, needs and concerns of the students in the department, while helping to cultivate the community that Drama is so proud of and also known for!

-Learn more about the Drama Department Student Council
+Learn more about the Drama and Music Department Student Council

 Amy Ciupak Lalonde, (1998) is a professional actress best known for her supporting role in the comedy Sophie, an oil baron’s daughter in the drama Wild Roses, and has had several guest spots on shows such as Battlestar Galactica, Love Bites, Kevin Hill, Mutant X and Queer as Folk.
 Before becoming an actress, she taught film and drama at Notre Dame College School in Welland, Ontario as well as teaching in New Zealand.
 “I loved the well-rounded degree experience I received at Queen’s: playwriting classes, theatre literature classes, directing classes, technical theatre classes, and, most importantly, my acting classes, all of which provided me with a strong base and an understanding of theatre and drama.
 I still draw upon lessons taught to me by my professors, and I really think they’ve benefited me as a teacher and as a professional actress.”